 This business card comes with a number of helpful benefits for small businesses and especially for new cardholders.
 For starters, it offers five points per dollar spent on flights and prepaid hotels through AmexTravel.com, 1.5 points per dollar on eligible purchases of $5,000 or more, and one point per dollar on other eligible purchases.

-Rewards: 3 points per $1 for items you buy from 1 of 5 categories; 2 points per $1 on the remaining 4 categories; 1 point per $1 on other purchases
+- Earn 2 points per $1 on the remaining 4 categories and 1 point per $1 on other purchases

 When it comes to rewards, you can choose one of five categories from which you’ll earn three points per dollar, then you can get two points per dollar on the remaining four categories.
 The categories include airfare, advertising, gas, shipping, and computer software, hardware and cloud computing purchases from preferred providers.
 You get one point per dollar on other purchases.